Get rid of #define min/max in macros.h

 Some of the // FIXME hacks mentioned in the description are still in commits pending review in Gerrit, so it would be best to wait for them to do all the fixes at the same time.

-#2 Updated by Teemu Murtola almost 9 years ago
+#2 Updated by Teemu Murtola about 9 years ago

 I think that now all pending changes with those FIXME issues have been reviewed and merged, so this issue could be tackled as a whole.